 Target heart rate calculator based on age and current fitness level.
-See http://exercise.about.com/cs/fitnesstools/l/bl THR.htm.
+See http://exercise.about.com/cs/fitnesstools/l/bl\THR.htm.

-- Regular exercise has many benefits for your body and mind.
-You'll also be a better student. - It is easier to make exercise a regular part of your life if you explore your interests and join activities with others.
+· Regular exercise has many benefits for your body and mind.
+You'll also be a better student.

+• It is easier to make exercise a regular part of your life if you explore your interests and join activities with others.
 The time you spend exercising will be made up for with increased ability to concentrate when it's time to study.

-at university students get minutes of aerobic exercise in a week. to make exercise more fun.
+1. It is recommended that university students get minutes of aerobic exercise in a week.

+2. List at least two ways to make exercise more fun.